 What you need to know about car emissions

-The Environment Research Group at King’s College London completed a study in 2015 estimating that Londoners lost up to 88,113 life years to NO2 during 2011 – the equivalent of nearly 5,900 deaths.
-But that assumed a 30% crossover with PM, and is a figure that the report itself advises should be used with caution.
+The Environment Research Group at King’s College London completed a study in 2015, estimating that Londoners lost up to 88,113 life years to NO2 during 2011 – the equivalent of nearly 5,900 deaths.
+But that assumed a 30% crossover with PM (particulate matter), and is a figure that the report itself advises should be used with caution.

-Its effects are more pronounced on those who are vulnerable, such as the elderly and those who have an existing lung condition.
+Its effects are more pronounced on those who are vulnerable, such as elderly people and those who have an existing lung condition.

 Unlike CO, NO2 levels haven’t reduced across urban areas as much as was hoped in the past 20 years after the introduction of emissions laws, and are currently contributing to the widespread public health issue of poor air quality, alongside PM emissions.